tag tag 9177935658

 The proposed laws would mandate federal regulators to set and enforce science-based limits on harmful metals like arsenic, cadmium, lead, and mercury in baby foods.

-Senators Amy Klobuchar (D-MN) and Tammy Duckworth (D-IL) introduced the “Baby Food Safety Act of 2024” on May 9, 2024 in the Senate.
+Senators Amy Klobuchar (D-MN) and Tammy Duckworth (D-IL) introduced the “Baby Food Safety Act of 2024” on May 9, 2024, in the Senate.
 This act aims to amend the “Federal Food, Drug, and Cosmetic Act” to ensure the safety of baby food and limit the amount of tolerated contaminants.
 I, like you right now, am wondering why the limit isn’t zero, but here we are.

 Similarly, Representatives Raja Krishnamoorthi (D-IL) and Tony Cárdenas (D-CA) introduced a corresponding bill, H.R.
 6756, in the US House of Representatives.
 If passed, this legislation would dramatically increase the FDA’s authority over baby food regulation and impose stricter testing and sampling requirements on manufacturers.
 This would help ensure safer food options for infants and toddlers.

-Whether either of these bills will be heard or debated, much less passed is still to be seen.
+Whether either of these bills will be heard or debated, much less passed, is still to be seen.

 April 11, 2024 – The Toxic Baby Food Lawsuits Have Officially Been Consolidated into an MDL

 On April 11, 2024, a big step was taken for plaintiffs in the toxic heavy metal baby food litigation.
-Today, the U.S. Judicial Panel on Multidistrict Litigation has approved the consolidation of all baby food lawsuits into the North District of California.
+Today, the U.S. Judicial Panel on Multidistrict Litigation has approved the consolidation of all baby food lawsuits into the Northern District of California.
 The baby food multidistrict litigation will be presided over by Judge Corley in the Northern District of California.

 The MDL was created because the JPML decided that “All actions share common issues of fact regarding the presence of heavy metals in defendants’ products, their knowledge of and testing for heavy metals in their products, whether the presence of these heavy metals could have caused plaintiffs’ alleged injuries, and whether defendants adequately warned of the presence of heavy metals in their products.”